 These pork chops are a breeze to organize.
 Once you season them and create the honey-soy sauce, all you have to do is let them marinate for a little bit, put them on the grill, and then you’re basically done!
 You can even prepare the marinade ahead of time if you want to, so that you save time later.

-Grill the Pork Chops: Remove the pork chops from the bag and place on the grill; cook for 4 to 5 minutes, or until the pork chop easily releases from the grill.
+- Grill the Pork Chops: Remove the pork chops from the bag and place on the grill; cook for 4 to 5 minutes, or until the pork chop easily releases from the grill.
 Flip and continue to cook for 5 more minutes, or until internal temperature reaches 145F to 160F.
-You can also make these pork chops in a grill pan set over medium-high heat, or a nonstick skillet.
-Serve.

 At What Temperature is the Pork Done?

-You want the pork to have an internal temperature of 145 degrees Fahrenheit.
+- You want the pork to have an internal temperature of 145 degrees Fahrenheit.
 At this temperature you can be sure that the pork is cooked through and safe to eat, but it will still turn out juicy and tender.
-Use a meat thermometer to check your meat as it cooks.
+Please use a meat thermometer to check your meat as it cooks.

 Tips for the Best Pork Chops